Optimizing post-Newtonian parameters and fixing the BMS frame for numerical-relativity waveform hybridizations: Results

 By optimizing PN parameters in addition to optimizing time shift and rotation, as shown in the red and brown, we further reduce $\mathcal{E}$ by 2 to 3 orders of magnitude for spin-aligned systems and up to 3 orders of magnitude for precessing systems.
 This suggests that the NR parameters at the reference time are different from the parameters that yield the best-matching PN waveform.
 Figure~\ref{fig:Parameter} shows the difference in parameters for selected systems, using the full hybridization procedure described in Section~\ref{sec:Procedure}, which corresponds to the brown markers in Fig.~\ref{fig:Improvement}.
-We see that the difference in mass ratio $q$ between PN and NR is around $10^{-2}$, the difference in total mass $M$ is around $10^{-3}\sim10^{-2}$, and the difference in spin magnitudes is around $10^{-2}\sim10^{-1}$.
+We see that the fractional difference in mass ratio $q$ between PN and NR is around $10^{-2}$, the fractional difference in total mass $M$ is around $10^{-3}\sim10^{-2}$, and the absolute difference in spin magnitudes is around $10^{-2}\sim10^{-1}$.
+Fig.~\ref{fig:ParameterE} shows the correlation between the PN/NR parameter difference and $\mathcal{E}$ in the matching window.
+Note that $\mathcal{E}$ is the $L^2$ error, so the residual in the strain is about $\mathcal{E}^{1/2}$, which is around the same order as the difference in the parameters, as expected.

-Given that the best-fit PN parameters can be significantly different from the NR parameters in some cases, it is possible that the optimization over intinsic PN parameters leads to overfitting.
+Given that the best-fit PN parameters can be significantly different from the NR parameters in some cases, it is possible that the optimization over intrinsic PN parameters leads to overfitting.
 Missing PN terms or NR truncation errors can potentially be absorbed by this optimization, leading to an incorrect PN waveform getting attached to the NR waveform.
 While Figure~\ref{fig:Improvement} does not capture this effect because it only shows the errors in the matching window, one can check this by comparing the errors between PN and NR in an earlier test window that was not included in the optimization.
 This will be done in Sec.~\ref{sec:WindowChoice}.